 Saving Custom Brushes

 With the help of the brush manager, you can create your own custom brushes very simply.
-A little adjustments in the smoothing curve and smooth brush settings, you can create brushes that can overpower your imagination.
+With a little adjustment in the smoothing curve and smooth brush settings, you can create brushes that can overpower your imagination.

 How to create a brush